New music from

-Exciting new music from E. J. Decker — this deep-voiced singer / arranger / producer's fine tribute to one of his core influences, the legendary baritone Arthur Prysock — is now available @ CDBaby.com!
+Exciting new music from E. J. Decker — this deep-voiced singer / arranger / producer's fine tribute to one of his core influences, the legendary baritone Arthur Prysock — is now available in various formats @ CDBaby.com!

 This collection of songs sung, recorded or inspired by Arthur Prysock explores, yet merely hints at, the work of this prolific jazz singer, who today remains woefully under-appreciated.
 Bluer Than Velvet is a loving mixture of ballads, swing and R&B associated with Prysock, all newly re-arranged by Decker.
-The album includes a mix of tunes only Prysock recorded; standards he had hits with or was long known for; songs he recorded that have also been staples of Decker's working book for years; and even a few songs — while not particularly associated with Prysock — where Prysock's influence on Decker's interpretation and arrangement is unmistakable.
+The album includes a mix of tunes only Prysock recorded; standards he had hits with or was long known for; songs he recorded that have also been staples of Decker's working book for years; and even a few songs — while not particularly associated with Prysock — where Prysock's influence on Decker's interpretation and arrangement is clearly unmistakable.

-In keeping with E. J.'s long-time quest for low notes, this project showcases a fine array of talents — baritone sax luminary Claire Daly; New York Blues Hall of Famer, guitarist Chris Bergson; Ron Carter-protégé Saadi Zain on bass; emerging trombonist Elizabeth Frascoia; and two E. J. favorites who've appeared on all of his albums to date: pianist Les Kurtz and Tom Melito on drums.
+In keeping with E. J.'s long-time quest for low notes, this project showcases a fine array of talents — baritone sax luminary Claire Daly; New York Blues Hall of Famer, guitarist Chris Bergson; Ron Carter protégé Saadi Zain on bass; emerging trombonist Elizabeth Frascoia; and two of E. J. favorite players who've appeared on all of his albums to date: pianist Les Kurtz and Tom Melito on drums.

 The notable sound of this album is due to the efforts of two men.
-It was recorded by Michael Brorby of Acoustic Studios, Brooklyn, NY, then mixed and mastered by Paul Wickliffe of Skyline Productions, Warren, NJ.
+The original tracks were recorded by Michael Brorby at Acoustic Studios, Brooklyn, NY; they were then mixed and mastered by Paul Wickliffe of Skyline Productions, Warren, NJ.

 Bluer Than Velvet: The Prysock Project!